NicolasGraph/textpattern.github.io/development/plugin-user-help-guidelines.md

 12. **Author contact**

-Obviously, if your plugin provides a tag or more, you will include sections 7 and 11 in your help file (and perhaps 8–10), and thus a Table of Contents too.
+Obviously, if your plugin provides a tag or more, you will include sections 7 and 11 in your help file (and perhaps 8–10).

 ## The template